SMC-INESC/beatStationLinux/README.md

 - ofxTextSuite
 - ofxNetwork

-Copy the beatStation directory in the apps/myapps directory, open the codeblocks project(beatStation.cbp) and clean then build.
+Copy the beatStation directory in the apps/myapps directory, open the codeblocks project(beatStation.cbp) and CLEAN then BUILD.
 We excluded ofxMidi from the Linux version because there are issues with rtMidi and ALSA drivers.